sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-retrieve-odata-service/fiori-ios-hcpms-retrieve-odata-service.md

 ---

 [ACCORDION-BEGIN [Introduction: ](Goal)]
-In the previous set of tutorials, you have setup a connection to the SAP Cloud Platform Mobile Service and and have registered your device.
+In the previous set of tutorials, you have setup a connection to the SAP Cloud Platform mobile service for development and operations and and have registered your device.
 The device registration result in an Application Connection Identifier (`appcid`).
 The `appcid`, along with the user's credentials should be passed in all requests to the OData back-end services.

-Not the registration is done, it it time to connect to the actual OData service, which you exposed to the SAP Cloud Platform Mobile Services in tutorial [Configure back-end connection](http://www.sap.com/developer/tutorials.html?fiori-ios-hcpms-backend-connection.html).
+Not the registration is done, it it time to connect to the actual OData service, which you exposed to the SAP Cloud Platform mobile service for development and operations in tutorial [Configure back-end connection](http://www.sap.com/developer/tutorials.html?fiori-ios-hcpms-backend-connection.html).
 There are multiple entities available in the ES4 OData service.
 In this tutorial the `TravelAgencies` entity will be read.

 When data from the OData back-end connection has been retrieved, the travel agencies details will be inserted into the table displayed in the app.